 The system will keep a running total of the activities you have reported, allowing you to track the number of hours accrued.
 The system will then convert your total hours to ASHA CEUs or PDHs as appropriate.
 You can find detailed instructions for reporting your attendance inside the conference site.

 If you are a member of the

-ASHA CE Registry and report your attendance by the July 24 deadline, credits will be reported to the Registry no later than August 7, 2017.
+ASHA CE Registry, credits will be reported to the Registry no later than August 3.

 If you miss the reporting deadline because of an extenuating circumstance, see the ASHA Professional Development

+Registry.
 Joining the Registry is optional.
-If you are eligible to earn ASHA CEUs, but choose not to join the Registry, you may accrue and track PDHs.
+If you are eligible to earn ASHA CEUs, but choose not to join the Registry, you may track your own professional development hours (PDHs).

-This program is offered for up to 2.0 ASHA CEUs (Intermediate level; Professional area)
+This program will be offered for up to 11.75 ASHA CEUs (Intermediate level; Professional area)

 Professional Development Hours and Eligibility